-The desalination plant at Port Stanvac will discharge brine concentrate (above oceanic salinity levels) into the waters adjacent to the plant site.
-In order to detect any environmental impact (if any) of this discharge, baseline data needs to be collected on the current state of subtidal reefs (specifically the biological community) adjacent to the discharge and at reference sites at a distance from the discharge site.
+The desalination plant at Port Stanvac will discharge saline concentrate (above oceanic salinity levels) into the waters adjacent to the plant site.
+In order to detect any environmental impact (if any) of this discharge, data needs to be collected on the current state of subtidal reefs (specifically the biological community) adjacent to the discharge and at reference sites at a distance from the discharge site.

-The data collected as part of this survey needs to form a baseline before the plant begins operation as well as being part of any ongoing monitoring program.
+As part of this survey, data is being collected before the plant begins operation as well as being part of any ongoing monitoring program.
 As such, all data need to be collected using standard procedures (Turner et al. 2007) and site locations that were used for the initial desalination plant site assessment (Theil & Tanner 2009).
+Data is being collected across a number of seasons before the plant begins operation.
+The survey includes reefs that will potentially be impacted (i.e. close to the plant) and reference sites at a distance from the plant.